Yoga Training & Retreat

 Salt Spring Island, British Columbia (Canada)

-SHE RECOVERS Yoga creator Taryn Strong will lead an immersive yoga training at Stowel Lake Farm on Salt Spring Island in October 2019.
+SHE RECOVERS Yoga creator Taryn Strong will lead her immersive trauma informed yoga training program for the second time at Stowel Lake Farm on Salt Spring Island in October 2020.
 The training is a retreat experience taking place over three days with 22 classroom hours; participants will emerge with the necessary skills to become a certified SHE RECOVERS Yoga Teacher.
 Throughout the weekend you will be nourished with farm-to-table meals, yoga classes led by Taryn Strong and evening sharing circles.

 What to Expect

-You will gain the tools and knowledge to confidently hold space for transformation, teach trauma-informed yoga, and use safe and inviting language and cues paramount when teaching women in recovery.
-We will explore the similarities between yoga philosophy and the 12 steps, Ayurveda, chakra healing, neuroscience, meditation, breathwork; all this informed by our SHE RECOVERS Intentions & Guiding Principles (covering the many different pathways and patchworks of recovery).
+You will gain the tools and knowledge to confidently hold space for transformation, teach trauma-informed yoga, and use empowering and inviting language and cues paramount when teaching women in recovery.
+We will also explore neuroscience, trauma theory, the similarities between yoga philosophy and the 12 steps, Ayurvedic philosophy, chakra healing, meditation and breathwork; all this informed by our SHE RECOVERS Intentions & Guiding Principles (covering the many different pathways and patchworks of recovery).
 There will be opportunities for practice teaching over the weekend.

 More than ever, our world needs your recovery, your healing and your teaching.
 If you have heard or felt the call to create yoga offerings specifically for women recovering from all of life challenges, now is the time.

 And the SHE RECOVERS Yoga Teacher designation program is for you!

 - You must have completed a minimum 200-hour teacher training program